tusharsadhwani/blog/src/pages/post/packaged.md

 > I know, I know.
 I'm working on Windows support.

 Is this the whole project?
 Maybe.
-Unless you find use it, and you find bugs.
+Unless you use it, and you find bugs.
 And I'm sure you'll find bugs.
 I found a couple myself!

 So try out `packaged`, and stop worrying about how to ship this Python app to your users.